 Fourtee Acres Farms

-As a 3rd generation North Carolina landowner, Tyrone Williams opens up about the importance of keeping forests as forests and passing on his responsibility to future generations.
-Tyrone's story connects the dots between forests, sustainable management, and the harmonious economic and environmental benefits that come with being a responsible steward of the land.
+Tyrone Williams opens up about the importance of keeping forests as forests and passing on his responsibility to future generations.
+As a 3rd generation North Carolina landowner and a nationally recognized tree farmer within the American Forest Foundation's American Tree Farm System, Tyrone's story connects the dots between forests, sustainable management, and the harmonious economic and environmental benefits that come with being a responsible steward of the land.

 The Williams' family story starts in 1916 when his grandfather purchased 38 acres of land for $864.
 As Tyrone describes, "This was a great feat for any man at the time, but particularly so for an African American."